CNAG-Biomedical-Informatics/pheno-ranker/docs/pxf.md

     ```

     The output will be printed to `STDOUT` and to a file named `rank.txt`.
 The matching individuals will be sorted according to their Hamming distance to the reference patient.

+!!!
+Warning "About `biosamples` and `interpretations`"

+    We are intentionally omitting `biosamples` and `interpretations` due to their potential for deep nesting, and their limited utility for **comparative analysis**.